vhbattonya42/vhbattonya42.github.io/ja_hobbies.md

 ### Gym

-Embarking on a new fitness journey, the gym has become a recent addition to my hobbies, challenging me to push my limits and discover my strength.
+Going head first in my fitness journey! the gym has become a recent addition to my hobbies, challenging me to push my limits and discover my strength.

 ### Gaming

 Gaming is a world of its own, and I’ve been captivated by it for years.
-From strategizing in League of Legends, to the fast-paced action in Apex Legends, and the intense competition in Counter-Strike, gaming provides an exciting escape and a way to connect with friends.
+From league of Legends, to the fast-paced action in Apex Legends, and the intense competition in Counter-Strike, gaming provides an exciting escape and a way to connect with friends.

 ### In Conclusion